You want smart political talk without the meltdowns?

 So in that situation, you were both surveilled, unmasked, and leaked.

-Uh 50 USC 1810.
+50 U.S.C.
+1810.

-Well, whoa, whoa, whoa.
+Whoa, whoa, whoa, whoa.

-You mean uh if that's true, then I have civil cause of action.
+If that's true, then I have civil cause of action.

-And they didn't minimize, which obviously they did not.
+Unmasked and leaked, and they didn't minimize, which obviously they did not.

-I mean, I I don't see it.
+I mean, I don't see it.

 Joe?

-Um there are many people.
+There are many people.

-Because there's no way he did not know this was being done and he did not know it.
+Because there's no way he did not know this was being done and he did not know of it.

 All right, I want you guys to stay there.

-I I'm I'm asking this very seriously.
+I'm asking this very seriously.

-So we'll take a quick I have no idea if it's true or not.
+I have no idea if it's true or not.

 You guys are getting the same thing, right?

-Your phones are blowing up too.
+Your phones are blowing up, too.

-All right, as we continue our top story today, and that is the surveillance, the unmasking, and the intelligence leaks that have been going on, and Susan Rice's admission that she specifically asked for the unmasking of people involved in the Trump campaign, the Trump transition, and the president well then candidate, then President Elect himself, and we continue with Joe de Genova and Jay Seculo.
+All right, as we continue our top story today, and that is the surveillance, the unmasking, and the intelligence leaks that have been going on and Susan Rice's admission that she specifically asked for the unmasking of people involved in the Trump campaign, the Trump transition, and the president, well, then candidate, then president-elect himself, and we continue with Joe DeGenova and Jay Seculo.

 Would you do it?